Top 10 Interesting Facts About The World

 We’re the third rock from the sun

 Our home, Earth, is the third planet from the sun and the only world known to support an atmosphere of free oxygen, oceans of liquid water on the surface, and the great one life.
-Earth is one of the four planets on earth: like Mercury, Venus and Mars, on the surface it is rocky.
+Earth is one of the four planets: like Mercury, Venus and Mars, on the surface it is rocky.

 Keep on reading to find out why Earth isn’t a circle, although it’s sometimes claimed to be.